nearapogee/simplec/README.md

 3. Create pages and corresponding templates
 4. Build, generator, or use an auxilary gem for page admin.
 5. Let users loose.

+'www' is considered the default subdomain.

+'admin' subdomain is reserved for administration functions if you wish.

+If you want to modify all pages you should edit ::Page < Simplec::Page, this will be generated in an installer later.

+If you want to test a subclass of ::Page, make sure test has ::Page defined.

+Create a public layout.
+The public layout is the default.
+This will be generated in an installer later.

+Put page model definitions in `app/models/page/`.

+Put model templates in `app/views/pages/`.
+AND prefix with an underscore (_), i.e. `_home.html.erb`.

 ## Installation
 Add this line to your application's Gemfile: